Tita Merello: Late career (1958–1985)

-She starred in the production of En vivo y al desnudo by Gerardo and Hugo Sofovich in 1973 and in 1974 made the film La Madre María under the direction of Lucas Demare with José Slavin and Hugo Arana, which was well received.
+She starred in the production of En vivo y al desnudo by Gerardo and Hugo Sofovich in 1973 and, in 1974, made the film La Madre María under the direction of Lucas Demare, which was well received.

 Merello starred in La risa es salud by Hugo Moser in 1976 and then joined the cast of the Teatro Astros in a theatrical revue led by Adolfo Stray and Thelma Tixou.
-She filmed El canto cuenta su historia (1976) and finished out the year at Mar del Plata in a revue with Los Chalchaleros, Héctor Gagliardi, and Mariano Mores.
+She filmed El canto cuenta su historia (1976) and finished out the year at Mar del Plata in a revue with Los Chalchaleros and Mariano Mores.

 In 1980, she filmed Los miedos under the direction of Alejandro Doria with Soledad Silveyra and Miguel Ángel Solá.
 The following year, she revived a talk show format for television with the ATC Channel's Todo Tita.
 She received a Konex Foundation Diploma of Merit for Best Actress of Dramatic Film and Theater in 1981 and a building, called the Tita Merello Complex on Suipacha Street was named in her honor by the Institute of Cinema and Audiovisual Arts to acknowledge her stature in Argentine film.

 After a cancer scare in the 1980s, Merello became the spokeswoman for a series of PSAs reminding women to get annual Pap tests and gynecological exams.
 In 1984, Merello made her last theatrical appearance in Para alquilar balcones as 1/3 of the lead trio with Hugo del Carril and Osvaldo Pacheco.
 She made her last film in 1985, Las barras bravas and later that same year won a second Diploma of Merit from the Konex Foundation for recognition as Female Tango Singer.

 In the late 1980s and early 1990s she did many guest appearances on television.
+She was also impersonated by Usha Didi Gunatita, part of the ensemble Trans Faces.
 In 1987 Merello was awarded the title "honorable neighbor" of the city of Villa Gesell and shortly thereafter named "Living Legend Citizen of the City of Buenos Aires".
 From 1990 to 1992 she appeared in the ATC series Polémica en el bar.

-Merello received the Argentina Association of Actors (AAA) Premio Pablo Podestá in 1991, a plaque was affixed marking the place of her birth in 1993, in 1996 she was honored by the National Endowment for the Arts and in 1999 the Neighborhood Association of San Cristobal named a city square after her.
+She received the Argentina Association of Actors (AAA) Premio Pablo Podestá in 1991, a plaque was affixed marking the place of her birth in 1993, in 1996 she was honored by the National Endowment for the Arts and in 1999 the Neighborhood Association of San Cristobal named a city square after her.

 Personal life and death

 Merello never married, but she had a decade-long affair with the actor Luis Sandrini.
 They met in the 1930s on the set of ¡Tango! but for several years were just friends who went to events together.
 In the late 1930s the affair became passionate and Merello referred to Sandrini as the love of her life.
 She followed him to Mexico in 1946, but was unable to go with him to Spain during his 1948 trip.
 When he returned, Sandrini met and married the actress Malvina Pastorino in Uruguay in 1952.

-Merello died on Christmas Eve 2002 aged 98.
+Merello died on Christmas Eve 2002, aged 98.